Bossier City, Louisiana

-Bossier City (/ˈboʊʒər/ BOH-zhər) is a city in Bossier Parish in the northwestern region of the U.S. state of Louisiana in the United States.
-It is the second-most populous city in the Shreveport–Bossier City metropolitan statistical area.
-In 2020, it had a total population of 62,701, up from 61,315 in 2010.

-Located on the eastern bank of the Red River, Bossier City is closely tied economically and socially to its larger sister city Shreveport on the opposite bank, though the city maintains its own community college (Bossier Parish Community College).
-Bossier City is the largest city in Louisiana that is not the parish seat.
+Bossier City (/ˈboʊʒər/ BOH-zhər) is a city in Bossier Parish, Louisiana, United States.
+The population was 62,701 at the 2020 census.
+Located on the eastern bank of the Red River, Bossier City is closely tied economically and socially to its sister city, Shreveport, on the western bank.
+It is the second-most populous city in the Shreveport–Bossier City metropolitan area.
+The parish operates its own community college, Bossier Parish Community College.

 History

 19th century

 In the 1830s, the area of Bossier City was the plantation Elysian Grove, which was purchased by James Cane and his second wife Mary Doal Cilley Bennett Cane.

-James had come to the area with his first wife Rebecca Bennett, and her brother, William Bennett, and his wife Mary Doal Cilley Bennett.
+Cane had come to the area with his first wife Rebecca Bennett, and her brother, William Bennett, and his wife Mary Doal (née Cille)y Bennett.
 They ran a trading post across the river on what was then Caddo Indian territory, a portion called "Bennett's Bluff".
 The trading post partners became a one-seventh partner in the new Shreve Town, which eventually developed as Shreveport.

-Elysian Grove plantation was located along the Red River for access to transportation, where the Texas Trail crossed the Red River.
+Like most plantations, Elysian Grove had frontage on the Red River for access to transportation for shipping cotton and other commodities.
+The Texas Trail crossed the Red River at this point.
 The trading post on the west side operated a ferry between what would become Shreveport and Bossier City.
-The plantation loading and unloading dock was later recorded as Cane's Landing in the old ferry log books.
+The plantation loading and unloading dock was later recorded as "Cane's Landing" in the old ferry log books.
 For a very short time, Cane's Landing was known as Cane City.

-The Canes and Bennetts were among the earliest settlers in the area.
-Mary D. C. Bennett gave birth to the first white baby of the area, William Smith Bennett Jr., who died at an early age.
+The Canes and Bennetts were among the earliest European-American settlers in the area.
+Mary D. C. Bennett gave birth to the first white baby of the area, William Smith Bennett Jr. He died at an early age.

 In 1843, a section of land east of the Red River was divided from the Great Natchitoches District and Claiborne Parish areas and was called Bossier Parish.
 It was named in honor of Pierre Evariste John Baptiste Bossier, a former Creole general, who became a cotton planter in Bossier Parish.
-He was one of the first European settlers in the area.
+Of ethnic French descent, he was one of the first European settlers in the area after most of the Native Americans had been forcibly removed by the federal government.

-In the 1840s, the Great Western Migration of Americans and immigrants began, and the parish grew in population.
-Many early settlers passed through the region on their way to the Western U.S. By 1850, more than 200 wagons a week passed through Bossier City, many intending to settle in Texas.
+In the 1840s, the Great Western Migration of Americans and immigrants from the East and Upper South began.
+The parish grew in population.
+Many early settlers passed through the region on their way to the Western U.S. By 1850, more than 200 wagons a week passed through Bossier City, with many travelers from the Upper South intending to settle in Texas.
 Some of these settlers stayed in Louisiana, attracted by the fertile soil and river valley.
-In 1850, the U.S. census listed the population at 6,962.
+In 1850, the U.S. census listed the population of Bossier City (?) at 6,962.